 Today, the advancements in laser and light therapies and clinical based treatments now offer acne sufferers proven treatment options.
 Combining treatment modalities and effective skincare reduces the sebaceous secretion, inflammation and reduces post inflammatory hyper pigmentation associated with acne scarring.
+The effectiveness of acne treatment using laser technologies has made it a highly sought-after solution.

 At Melbourne Laser & Aesthetic Centre the expert Dermal Clinicians target acne and acne scarring using several advanced Laser modalities.
 A multifactorial disease such as acne needs a multifaceted approach; Laser treatments using a variety of Laser wavelengths to optimize clearance, topical application of cosmeceuticals as well as a plan for maintenance.